Fix: Vite Proxy Not Working — API Requests Not Forwarded or 404/502 Errors

 Why This Happens

 Vite’s proxy is powered by http-proxy.
-Most failures come from:
+Most failures come from one of these root causes:

 - Wrong rewrite option name — the option is